Ant-Man: Hank Pym

-Dr. Henry "Hank" Pym was a biophysicist and security operations center expert who decided to be the original Ant-Man, a superhero after the death of his first wife Maria Trovaya who had been a political dissident in Hungary.
+Dr. Henry "Hank" Pym was a biophysicist and security operations center expert who decided to become the original Ant-Man after the death of his first wife Maria Trovaya who had been a political dissident in Hungary.
 Falling in love with him and believing that his American citizenship would protect her, Maria traveled with Hank to Hungary shortly after their marriage to start their new life together.
 Unfortunately they were confronted by corrupt agents of the secret police.
 Hank was knocked unconscious and Maria was murdered.
 Pym was greatly distraught by his wife's death, and decided to do whatever he could in the future to battle injustice.
-After discovering a chemical substance, which he called Pym Particles, that would allow the user to alter his size, he armed himself with a helmet that could control ants.
-After that, Pym would shrink down to the size of an insect as the mystery-solving Ant-Man, solving crimes and stopping criminals.
-He soon shared his discovery with his second wife Janet van Dyne as his crime-fighting partner Wasp when he helped Janet avenge the death of her scientist father Vernon van Dyne who was killed by an alien unleashed by one of Vernon's own experiments.
+Originally, he changed his stature by inhaling a shrinking gas; this soon evolved into a size-changing pill, and later into the use of what he called Pym Particles.
+He armed himself with a helmet that could control ants.
+Pym would shrink down to the size of an insect as the mystery-solving Ant-Man, solving crimes and stopping criminals.
+He soon shared his discovery with the woman who would become his second wife, Janet van Dyne, who became his crime-fighting partner Wasp after he helped Janet avenge the death of her scientist father Vernon van Dyne.
 The duo would be founding members of the Avengers, fighting recurring enemies such as the mad scientist Egghead, the mutant Whirlwind, and Pym's own robotic creation Ultron.
-While Pym is the original Ant-Man, he has adopted other aliases over the years including Giant-Man, Goliath, Yellowjacket, and Wasp after Janet's presumed death in Secret Invasion.
-Leaving his original persona vacant, his successors have taken up the Ant-Man role while Pym explored these other identities.
+While Pym is the original Ant-Man, he eventually acquired the power to grow in size as well as shrink, and adopted other aliases over the years such as Giant-Man, Goliath, Yellowjacket, and Wasp as a tribute to Janet after her presumed death in Secret Invasion.
+His successors have taken up the Ant-Man role while Pym explored these other identities.